Farini/SkyNation/Readme.md

 - [X] GameController - display node info when zooming in
 - [X] LabView - Tech with new Detail Images
 - [X] Station Scene - Make the Earth bright again
+- [X] If accounting goes for too long, save the city (not currently saving, just accrueing time)

 - [ ] LabView substitute "Loading View" for something more useful

-- [ ] Front View - Game Settings shown only at the game start
+- [X] Front View - Game Settings shown only at the game start
+- [X] Front View - design, typography, etc.
+- [X] Front View - Entry Shaders?
+StarNest.fsh, BusyCircuitry.fsh
+- [ ] Front View - Delete this game (start over)
+- [ ] Front View - Prepare A/B test Shaders vs Earth image

-- [ ] No need to check for state. `buttonDisabled()` Better model.
+- [ ] Store - needs visual improvements
+- [ ] Store - Build list of bonus (kits) depending on prev. purchases

+- [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`
 - [ ] Allow player to see guilds before first purchase
-- [ ] Progress View for scene loading?
-- [ ] Astronomy Images?
-- [ ] Astronomy Blog link?
 - [ ] Leaving a Guild Problems.
 Needs to fix it.
 API not decoding correctly (but it happens in server.
 It crashes.)
-- [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`
-- [ ] Settings - Delete this game (start over)
-- [ ] Entry Shaders?
-StarNest.fsh, BusyCircuitry.fsh

 - [ ] News - Special FX can be achieved with the `BusyCircuitry` shader.
-- [ ] If accounting goes for too long, save the city (not currently saving, just accrueing time)

 - [ ] Prepare Scene Objects https://developer.apple.com/documentation/scenekit/scnscenerenderer/1522798-prepare
 ```swift